kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 title: "The Pi of Archimedes"
 author: "R (Chandra) Chandrasekhar"
 date: 2004-01-14
-modified: 2024-06-30
+modified: 2024-07-10
 category: Mathematics
 tags: Numbers, Irrational, Transcendental
 summary: "This blog began life more than two decades ago, as part of a series of lectures I delivered to very bright first-year engineering students at an Australian university.

 The number π (pronounced 'pie') has been recognized from time immemorial because its physical significance can be grasped easily: it is the ratio of the circumference of a circle to its diameter.
-But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities enfolded into it?
+But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities it enfolds?

+Not surprisingly, some high school students I met recently wanted to know more about π.
+Accordingly, I have substantially recast and refreshed my original presentation to better accord with the form and substance of a blog.
+The online references have also been updated to keep up with a rapidly changing Web.

 My original intention was to write a single blog on π.
-But because I did not want it to become another overly long _slog_, I have decided to divide it into two parts.
+But because I did not want it to become yet another overly long _slog_, I have decided to divide the material into two parts."

-Not surprisingly, some students I met recently wanted to know more about π.
-Accordingly, I have substantially recast and refreshed my original presentation to better accord with the form and substance of a blog.
-The online references have also been updated to keep up with a rapidly changing Web."
 status: published
 opengraphimage: Domenico-Fetti_Archimedes_1620.jpg
 ---

 >This blog began life more than two decades ago, as part of a series of lectures I delivered to very bright first-year engineering students at an Australian university.
 >
 >The number $\pi$ (pronounced "pie") has been recognized from time immemorial because its physical significance can be grasped easily: it is the ratio of the circumference of a circle to its diameter.
-But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities enfolded into it?
+But who would have thought that such an innocent ratio would exercise such endless fascination because of the complexities it enfolds?
 >
->Not surprisingly, some students I met recently wanted to know more about $\pi$.
+>Not surprisingly, some high students I met recently wanted to know more about $\pi$.
 Accordingly, I have substantially recast and refreshed my original presentation to better accord with the form and substance of a blog.
 The online references have also been updated to keep up with a rapidly changing Web.
 >
 >My original intention was to write a single blog on $\pi$.
-But because I did not want it to become another overly long _slog_, I have decided to divide it into two parts.
+But because I did not want it to become yet another overly long _slog_, I have decided to divide the material into two parts.
 >
 >If there are any errors or omissions, please [email](mailto:feedback.swanlotus@gmail.com) me your feedback.